Megaparsec tutorial

 pKeyword keyword = lexeme (string keyword <* notFollowedBy alphaNumChar)

-Another primitive is lookAhead
+Another primitive is lookAhead:

 lookAhead :: MonadParsec e s m => m a -> m a

-also succeeds but the input stream (and the entire parser state) stays
+If the argument p of lookAhead succeeds, the whole construct lookAhead p also succeeds but the input stream (and the entire parser state) stays

 untouched, i.e. nothing is consumed.